hichdima/linked-list-js/README.md

 1. removeDublicates();
 Removes any node that is a dublicate of already exisiting one.

+1. union(list1, list2);
+Given two lists A and B; the union is the list that contains elements or objects that belong to either A, or to B, or to both.

+1. intersection(list1, list2);
+Given two lists A and B, the intersection is a list, which contains all the elements that are common to both the sets.

 ### Example of how to create a linked list:

 ```javascript